syncfusion-content/blazor-docs/blazor/dropdown-list/multicolumn.md

 ## Limitation of Multicolumn dropdown List

-Multicolumn dropdown has a certain limitations.
-Those are listed below.

 The component will not support column filtering and sorting and the column will be alligned as same like grid.